How to Make Over 6-Figures with This Simple Networking Strategy

 $150,000 from 15 deals in three years may not sound like much, but based on the Anson’s minimal time investment, he was basically paid to hang out with friends and chat about real estate.
 Besides the three hours spent at the meet-up, Anson said, “I basically post a note saying, ‘Hey, this is all the dates that we’re meeting up for the whole year.’
 Every month I just create a new thread [on BiggerPockets], I show up for three hours, and honestly, my voice is gone.
 I’m exhausted because I talk to a lot of people, answer pretty much any question that anybody has about nearly anything, and provide that value.
 But at the same time people come back to me and say, ‘Hey, yeah, you helped me out and I’ve been driving for dollars or I’ve been knocking on doors or whatever it is, and I came across this deal and I don’t know what to do with it.’
 So I’m more than happy to partner up with them, help them with ARV, help them with repairs, contractors, whatever they need to be successful, and a lot of times we partner up and do that deal together.
 It’s very beneficial.”

-Aside from finding deals by hosting a meet-up, other benefits include learning long the way, creating relationships and perhaps even friendships, and becoming more valuable to the deals that you are working on.
+Aside from finding deals by hosting a meet-up, other benefits include an education on other real estate strategies, creating relationships and perhaps even friendships, and bringing more valuable to the deals that you are working on.
 Then, the relationships formed and lessons learned through conversations with investors at the meet-up can result in additional business opportunities, such as partnerships or entering a new real estate niche.